ClaireLu0608/Analysis-of-Spotify-Audio-Features-and-Popularity/README.md

 ## F.Reproducibility
 * ***Data:*** You can follow the guidance in **Part A**.
 Please note that you need to have the Client ID and Client Secret first.
-* ***Models:*** From **Part D** instructions, you will see two command lines.
-One is used to get a cleaned data csv from data_cleaning.py and the other is used to run different models.
-You are able to adjust your desired models as needed.
+* ***Models & Case Study:*** From **Part D** instructions, you will see two command lines.
+One is used to get a cleaned data csv from data_cleaning.py and the other is used to run different models and case study.
+You are able to adjust your desired methods as needed.
 ## G.Limitations
 <b>Data Limitations:</b>